Finture/Flowee-BPMS-Docs/content/user-guide/process-engine/process-engine-bootstrapping.md

 ## Configure Process Engine in the bpm-platform.xml

-The `bpm-platform.xml` file is used to configure Camunda 7 in the following distributions:
+The `bpm-platform.xml` file is used to configure Flowee BPMS in the following distributions:

 * Apache Tomcat